awslabs/aws-iot-device-client/README.md

 Configuration information can be passed to the AWS IoT Device Client through either the command line, a JSON configuration file, or both.
 For a complete list of available command line arguments, pass `--help` to the executable.

+Note: Parameters that are passed through the command line take precedence and overwrite any values that may have been written in the JSON configuration file.

-To configure the AWS IoT Device Client via JSON configuration file, you can also modify our configuration template `config-template.json` located in the root of this package and store it at `~/.aws-iot-device-client/aws-iot-device-client.conf` where `~/` refers to the home directory of the user running the Device Client.
+To configure the AWS IoT Device Client via the JSON configuration file, you can also modify our configuration template `config-template.json` located in the root of this package and store it at `~/.aws-iot-device-client/aws-iot-device-client.conf` where `~/` refers to the home directory of the user running the Device Client.
 If you'd like to specify a different location for your configuration file, you can pass the `--config-file <your-path>` flag to the AWS IoT Device Client.